-- To continue the project during any continuous period of more than three (3) months without the active direction of an approved project director - To replace the project director or any other persons named and expressly identified as a key project person in the proposal or to permit any such person to devote substantially less effort to the project than was anticipated when the grant was awarded - To make budget changes exceeding 10% in any line item or \$1,000 whichever is greater
+- To continue the project during any continuous period of more than three (3) months without the active direction of an approved project director. - To replace the project director or any other persons named and expressly identified as a key project person in the proposal, or to permit any such person to devote substantially less effort to the project than was anticipated when the grant was awarded. - To make budget changes exceeding 10% in any line item or \$1,000 whichever is greater.

 The State Higher Education Agency portion of Title IIA Subpart is likely to be defunded under current Congressional discussion of the reauthorization of the Elementary and Secondary Education Act (ESEA).
 As result, a one-time no cost extension of this grant is unlikely.
-Grantees should plan to execute all activities and expend all funds within the 16-month grant period.
+Grantees should plan to execute all activities and expend all funds within the 14-month grant period.
 This is a change from past practice.
-If the funding status of the program changes such that the program continues, or special permissions are granted by the federal program manager for expenditure of funds beyond March 31, 2016, project directors will be advised.